 Chop celery and carrots and keep aside.
-Turn on SAUTE mode.
+Turn the instant pot on SAUTE mode.
 Wait 30 seconds and add olive oil and crushed garlic cloves.
 Let the garlic sizzle for 30 seconds, then add chopped celery and carrots.
 Add all the ingredients in the pot and stir everything.

 Cancel Saute.
 Close lid.
 Set valve to Sealing position.
 Cook on Manual or Pressure Cook for 6-8 minutes, depending on how thick the chicken breast it.
 When I use breast halves, like in the video, I set the time to 6 minutes.

 Open after 10 minutes of natural pressure release (NPR 10).
 Remove chicken for shredding.
 Use two forks and pull apart the chicken.
 Put the shredded chicken back in the pot.
 Garnish with cilantro!